andreaskaris/blog/docs/openshift/openshift-scc-with-mutating-webhooks.md

 (...)
 ~~~

-The new pod matches the `privileged` SCC, but it was also forced to run as a specific user ID:
+Surprisingly, the new pod matches the `privileged` SCC, but it was also forced to run as a specific user ID:
 ~~~
 $ oc get pods -o custom-columns="NAME:.metadata.name,SCC:.metadata.annotations.openshift\.io/scc,RUNASUSER:.spec.containers[*].securityContext.runAsUser"
 NAME                                             SCC          RUNASUSER